XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Available (✅/❌)

-Classic cash trading for stocks, ETFs, mutual funds, bonds, and options.
+Classic cash or margin accounts for stocks, ETFs, mutual funds, bonds, and GICs

 Raw ECN account